barticpet/teamleader/README.md

 ## APIs
  - The customer list:

-$config['customerListLink']: this url can be stored on same folder or external link.
+$config['customerListLink']: this url can be stored on same server or external link.

  - The product list:

-$config['productListLink']: this url can be stored on same folder or external link
+$config['productListLink']: this url can be stored on same server or external link

  - The orders:

+$config['multipleOrders']=0;
-$config['multipleOrders']=0; // if is set 1 put a path to the multiple orders folder
+ - if is set 1 put a path to the multiple orders folder;
+ - if is set 0 there is a link to one order only
-$config['orderLink']: this url can be stored on same folder or external link
+$config['orderLink']: this url can be stored on same server or external link

 If you put $config['multipleOrders']=1, $config['orderLink'] should be a path on current server to a folder with orders